 It was a cold, northerly summer for yours truly this year.
 Fortunately, that summer was in one of the bird world’s great locations – Churchill, Manitoba.
-I spent two months ~25 miles outside the town of Churchill at the edge of the tundra along the coast of Hudson Bay conducting research on high latitude nesting of Savannah sparrows and Yellow warblers, while also assisting with the long-term Snow goose research.
+I spent two months ~25 miles outside the town of Churchill at the edge of the tundra along the coast of Hudson Bay conducting research on high latitude nesting of Savannah sparrows and Yellow warblers, while also assisting with the long-term Snow Goose research.

 Churchill is a fantastic spot for bird work – it’s a relatively accessible and relatively southern place to study the far breeders of the north.
 There are multiple research camps nearby, and there is also a hefty amount of Polar Bear activity, research, and tours as well.
 Known for years as the spot for Ross’s Gull and Smith’s Longspur (spoiler alert: struck out on both), Churchill is no stranger to bird-folk.
 The activity has subsided a bit in recent years, and given that I was well outside of any permanent human settlement from the end of May to late July, most of the birding-goings-on of the town were a mystery to me.
 Also, as is sometimes the case with field work, the actual research and data collection takes center stage to such things as crushing a big-day species list or grabbing face-melting photos of birds.